($575) Cost to ship a car from Oklahoma City, OK to Austin, TX

 The time of the year

-The time of year and weather conditions in Oklahoma City and Austin play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Oklahoma City and Austin can impact car shipping prices.

 Oklahoma City has very hot, humid summers, and cool winters with occasional snowfall.
 Prolonged and severe droughts (sometimes leading to wildfires in the vicinity), as well as very heavy rainfall leading to flash flooding and flooding, occur with some regularity.
 Oklahoma City is also located in tornado alley.
 Be sure to check your weather app to avoid inclement weather during your move.